dans-art/add-customer-for-woocommerce/readme.txt

 = [1.3] 2022-02-07 =

-* Fixed: New customer gets created when a existing guest order is updated.
+* Fixed: New customer gets created when an existing guest order is updated.
 * Add customer checkbox is only pre-selected on new orders
-* Updated: testet up to
+* Updated: tested up to
 * Updated: WC tested up to

 = [1.2] 2021-10-10 =